-In addition, the Fund adheres to the exclusion criteria as set out in the Aegon AM UK Sustainability Risks and Impacts Policy, which excludes securities and/or companies that engage in activities related to controversial arms trade or the production, maintenance or use of controversial weapons based on widely accepted international treaties, standards and guidelines from the Fund's investment universe.
+In addition, the Fund adheres to the exclusion criteria as set out in the Aegon AM UK Sustainability Risks and Impacts Policy, which excludes securities and/or companies that engage in activities related to controversial arms trade or the production, maintenance or use of controversial weapons based on widely accepted international treaties, standards and guidelines, as well as Russian and Belarussian companies, from the Fund's investment universe.
 Please refer to the Aegon AM UK Sustainability Risks and Impacts Policy for further details.